JakubTabor/Regression/Regression_Project/README.md

 * This technique helps me keep the informations and get better final model statistics
 # Now all outliers are gone and we don't loose many informations (data)
 ![](https://github.com/JakubTabor/Regression/blob/main/Regression_Project/Images/boxplot_no_outliers.png)
+# There is no data below and above the lower and upper fence, this is what we achieve